Wonder Woman (2017 film): United States and Canada

 Earning a total of $103.3 million on its opening weekend, the film recorded a number of records: the biggest domestic opening of all time for a female director (surpassing previous record holder Fifty Shades of Grey), the biggest DC Comics release without Batman or Superman (ahead of Constantine), the sixth-biggest non-sequel comic book superhero debut ever, as well as the sixth-biggest June debut weekend.
 Its three-day opening alone made it the highest-grossing woman-led comic book superhero film ever (surpassing Ghost in the Shell).
 It was also the 16th superhero film to cross $100 million in its domestic box office launch.
 About 9% ($9 million) of the opening weekend came from IMAX screenings from 343 theaters.
-In its second week the film grossed $58.5 million, again topping the box office.
+In its second week, the film grossed $58.5 million, again topping the box office, while also defeating The Mummy ($31.7 million).
 It marked a 43.3% drop for its second weekend at the box office, better than the average 50–60% decline superhero films tend to see and was a better second weekend than Batman v Superman: Dawn of Justice ($51.3 million) and Suicide Squad ($43.5 million).
 In its third weekend it grossed $41.2 million, finishing second behind newcomer Cars 3 ($53.5 million).
 It was the second-best third weekend ever for Warner Bros. and was nearly double what Batman v Superman ($23.3 million), Suicide Squad ($20.9 million) and Man of Steel ($20.7 million) made in their third weekends.
 It earned $24.9 million and $15.7 million in its fourth and fifth weekends, respectively, dropping just 39% and 36% despite facing rough competition from opening films Transformers: The Last Knight and Despicable Me 3.
-It eventually became the highest-grossing film directed by a woman, surpassing the previous records of Jennifer Yuh Nelson's Kung Fu Panda 2 and Phyllida Lloyd's Mamma Mia!, while also holding the record worldwide until Hi, Mom surpassed it in 2021.
+It eventually became the highest-grossing film directed by a woman, surpassing the previous records of Jennifer Yuh Nelson's Kung Fu Panda 2 and Phyllida Lloyd's Mamma Mia!, while also holding the record worldwide until Hi, Mom surpassed it in > followed by Barbie in 2023.
 By August 8, the film had garnered $400 million in ticket sales, becoming the second female-fueled film (after Disney's Beauty and the Beast), Warner Bros.' third-biggest movie (after Christopher Nolan's The Dark Knight and The Dark Knight Rises), holding the record of the highest-earning superhero origin film, replacing the previous record held by Spider-Man (2002).
-It also becoming the highest-earning film with a female director in terms of domestic earnings—surpassing Frozen (2013).
+It also became the highest-earning film with a female director in terms of domestic earnings—surpassing Frozen (2013).